Some links on this page are affiliate links. See full disclosure in the page footer.

 Positive Employee Attitudes Influence Customer Perception

-Customer perception isn’t shaped by policies — it’s shaped by people.
+Customer perception isn’t shaped only by policies — it’s shaped by people, too.
 When employees bring warmth, empathy, and positivity to each interaction, it elevates the entire brand experience.

 Final Thoughts on Making the Service Profit Chain Work

-The Service Profit Chain proves that internal business health drives external business success.
-When employees are supported, trained, and trusted, they deliver the kind of service that keeps customers loyal
+The Service Profit Chain shows how internal business health can support external business success.
+When employees are supported, trained, and trusted, they’re more likely to deliver the kind of service that keeps customers loyal.

 Frequently Asked Questions